 Ann Owens

-Professor Sociology and Spatial Sciences, University of Southern California
+Professor of Sociology and Public Policy, University of Southern California; Faculty Co-Director, Segregation Tracking Project

-Ann Owens is Professor of Sociology and, by courtesy, Public Policy and Spatial Sciences at the University of Southern California.
+Ann Owens is Professor of Sociology and, by courtesy, Public Policy at the University of Southern California.
 Her research centers on the causes and consequences of social inequality, with a focus on urban neighborhoods, housing, education, and geographic and social mobility.
 Ann has particular expertise on neighborhood and school segregation, and her research also examines how housing and educational policies cause or alleviate social inequalities.
-Ann is a recipient of the William T. Grant Foundation Scholar award, Spencer Foundation/National Academy of Education Postdoctoral Fellowship, and the 2022 William Julius Wilson Early Career Award from the American Sociological Association.
-With sean f. reardon, Ann co-leads the Segregation Index, a project aimed at generating comprehensive residential and school segregation data (www.segindex.org).
+Ann was a recipient of the William T. Grant Foundation Scholar award, Spencer Foundation/National Academy of Education Postdoctoral Fellowship, and the 2022 William Julius Wilson Early Career Award from the American Sociological Association.
 Ann received her PhD in Sociology and Social Policy from Harvard University and was a postdoctoral fellow at the Stanford Center on Poverty and Inequality.

 /images/people/aowens-full.jpg